mciwing/mciwing.github.io/docs/python-extensive/data/api.md

 documentation and find the appropriate endpoint.

 <?quiz?>
-question: Which endpoint provides the market data of a specific cryptocurrency?
+question: Which endpoint provides the historic market data of a specific cryptocurrency?
 answer: /markets
 answer-correct: /assets/{{id}}/history
 answer: /rates